20 Things To Do In Spiti Valley For The Ultimate Experience

 Stargazing in Spiti Valley is a must-do activity for anyone looking to witness the beauty of the cosmos and reconnect with nature.

 Komik is a picturesque village in the Spiti Valley, known for being the highest inhabited village in Asia.
-Located at an altitude of 4,513 meters, it is an ideal destination for adventure enthusiasts and nature lovers.
+Located at 4,513 meters, it is an ideal destination for adventure enthusiasts and nature lovers.

 The village is home to the Tangyud Monastery, which dates back to the 14th century and is an excellent example of traditional Tibetan architecture.